tobytwigger/laravel-job-status/docs/docs/signals.md

 Cancelling a job is one example of a signal, where the app is sending a message to the job.
 You can have any number of custom signals to help your app run smoothly.
 For example, you may signal the job when a new job is added, so you can stop or limit operation of the original job.

-Unlike the cancel signal, your job will not be automatically stopped for a custom signal.
-Throw an exception in the `on` listener to cancel job execution.

 ## Sending Signals

 With a status model, use `$status->sendSignal('signal-type');`.
 This will send the signal to the job that owns the status model.